fabio-mancin/tic-tac-vue/README.md

 ## Getting Started

 To get a local copy up and running follow these simple steps.
+You can also try a live demo [on Netlify](https://fabio-mancin-tic-tac-vue.netlify.app/)

 ### Prerequisites